 Two World Wars and a Financial Crisis

-Cook’s renovation undoubtedly made Monserrate into the stunning estate it is today, but the palace’s hardships were far from over.
+Monserrate became the stunning estate it is today after the renovation, but the palace’s problems were far from over.
 After enduring two World Wars, as well as the financial crisis of 1929, the Cook family lost a lot of their fortune.
 This ultimately forced Francis Ferdinand Cook, Sir Francis’ great grandson, to sell the estate in 1947.
 The Portuguese state then became responsible for the estate, but extensive repairs delayed the heritage site’s triumphant reopening until 2010.

 How to get to the Monserrate Palace